nabilhanan/nabilhanan/aws-restart/learning-progress-aws-restart.md

   1. Describe Amazon Elastic Compute Cloud (Amazon EC2) virtualization
   2. Identify the steps to launch an EC2 instance
   3. Identify best practices for EC2 instances

+Day 31 - 16 January 2024
+- Topic 3 Server - Managing AWS EC2 Instances
+  1. Define the states of an Amazon Elastic Compute Cloud (Amazon EC2) instance and their effects
+  2. Modify an EC2 instance
+- Lab 171 - Creating Amazon EC2 Instances
+  1. In this lab, you use the AWS Management Console to launch an EC2 instance and then use it as a bastion host to launch another EC2 instance, which will be a web server.
+  2. You use EC2 Instance Connect to securely connect to the bastion host and use the AWS Command Line Interface (AWS CLI) to launch a web server instance.
+  3. export AWS_DEFAULT_REGION=us-west-2
+- Topic 4 Server - AWS Elastic Beanstalk
+  1. You will learn how to describe AWS Elastic Beanstalk and its features.
+- Lab 173 - Troubleshooting the Creation of an EC2 Instance
+  1. Launch an EC2 instance by using the AWS CLI.
+  2. Troubleshoot AWS CLI commands and Amazon EC2 service settings by using basic troubleshooting tips and the open-source nmap utility.